Thinkmill/manypkg/README.md

 # Manypkg

-Manypkg is a linter for `package.json` files in a monorepo.
+Manypkg is a linter for `package.json` files in Yarn, Bolt or pnpm monorepos.

 ## Install